 Pansies in blue

-Although many people may know of Micheal Kors for his range of handbags and watches, we think his clothing range is beautiful too.
+Although many people may know of Micheal Kors for his range of luxury handbags and watches, we think his clothing range is beautiful too.
 This summer, his models looked stunning, with the gorgeous blue pansies as a feature flower throughout his collection.
 In particular, this dress stood out to us and I love how real the textured flowers look!
 The cobalt blue colour of the Pansy flower is the perfect way to let the summer air breeze into your home.

 The bold Lily flower